-Metro cost guide · updated July 2026
+Metro cost guide · updated August 2026

 AI Agent for Your Business cost in Boston, MA (2026)

-Last reviewed: July 2026 · prices in USD · Boston modifier: +10% vs national
+Last reviewed: August 2026 · prices in USD · Boston cost-of-business index: +11% (applied per tier)

 In Boston the pricing conversation usually starts with a compliance question, not a feature list.
 Healthcare, education, and professional services dominate this market, and the healthcare share means the first vendor filter is HIPAA: whether the platform will sign a Business Associate Agreement and keep patient conversations on compliant infrastructure.
 That single requirement removes the cheapest options and sets a higher floor than most metros.
 Education adds its own rhythm.
 Anything student-adjacent (housing, tutoring, health services, moving, storage) lives on the academic calendar, with September and January surges that dwarf the rest of the year, and usage plans should be sized against those months.
 The professional-services layer (law, finance, consulting) buys for polish and confidentiality rather than volume.
 Boston's high administrative wages do the same work in the ROI math they do in New York: any human alternative for phone coverage is expensive, and the agent's fee looks small against it.